 - Have numerous plan and router options including a wireless option

 - Ideal for rural or rustic locations

 - Can take several days to resolve connectivity issues

-You can connect up to 30 different devices to the internet simultaneously with the Inseego Mifi 2000.
+You can connect up to 30 different devices to the internet simultaneously with the Inseego Mifi 2000 which makes it one of the best hotspot for RV options.
 You can also use the router as a wireless battery bank to charge other devices.
 Additionally, this router operates with a battery that will last up to a day which means you don’t have to leave it plugged in.